-The California housing market ended 2020 on a high note as sales remained strong in December and median house price reached another record high.
+The California housing market ended the previous year on a high note as sales remained strong in December and median house price reached another record high.
 The same momentum has been carried forward in 2021.
-In January 2021, the California housing market had its largest increase in sales and pricing in 17 years.
-C.A.R. reported a double-digit price and sales growth on a yearly basis in January.
+In the third month of 2021, the median home price reaches new all-time high as nearly two-thirds of homes sell above asking price, C.A.R. reports.
+Existing single-family home sales decreased 3.5 percent from 462,720 in February and were up 19.7 percent from a year ago, when 373,070 homes were sold on an annualized basis

+High demand across all California's sub-markets means that low inventory and lightning-fast market conditions are not going away soon.
 There just aren’t enough homes listed for sale to satisfy the demand from buyers.
-C.A.R.’s Unsold Inventory Index (UII) remains extremely low at 1.5 months in January and was down sharply from 3.4 months in January 2020.
+C.A.R.’s Unsold Inventory Index (UII) remains low at 1.6 months in March and was down sharply from 2.7 months in March 2020.
 The index indicates the number of months it would take to sell the supply of homes on the market at the current rate of sales.

 Is it a good time to buy a home in California?

-C.A.R.’s monthly Consumer Housing Sentiment Index for January 2021 found that 25% of consumers believe that now is the time to buy, and 75% think this is not a good time to buy.
-That’s down 2% from December 2020.
-The California housing market sentiment also shows that 40% of the consumers feel that it will be easier to find a home over the next twelve months.
-That’s up 3% from December 2020.
+C.A.R.’s monthly Consumer Housing Sentiment Index for February 2021 found that 28% of consumers believe that now is the time to buy, and 72% think this is not a good time to buy.
+That’s up 3% from January 2021.
+As a result of rising prices and mortgage rates, the housing market sentiment also shows that only 32% of the consumers feel that it will be easier to find a home over the next twelve months.
+That’s down 8% from January 2021.

 Is it a good time to sell a home in California?

-59% of Californians in the survey think this is a good time to sell a house.
-That’s an increase of 4% over the December 2020 poll.
-Almost half of the consumers (51%) who participated in the survey feel that home prices will rise in the 12 months.
-That’s again up 2% from December 2020.
+60% of Californians in the survey think this is a good time to sell a house.
+That’s an increase of only 1% over the January 2021 poll.
+More than half of the consumers (55%) who participated in the survey feel that home prices will rise in the 12 months.
+That’s again up 4% from January 2021.
 However, not many people feel positive about the economic recovery.
-Only 32% believe that economic conditions will improve in the state over the course of the next 12 months while 68% have a negative outlook.
+Only 40% (up 8% from last month) believe that economic conditions will improve in the state over the course of the next 12 months while 60% still have a negative outlook.

 What are the California real estate market predictions for 2021?
 California housing market is shaping up to continue the trend of the last few years as one of the hottest markets in the U.S. Let us look at the price trends recorded by Zillow over the past few years.
-From the beginning of the year 2012 to the end of 2019, the median home price in California appreciated by a massive 85.5%, from $305,000 to $566,000.
+From the beginning of the year 2012 to the end of 2019, the median home price in California had appreciated by nearly 108%.

 California’s housing market forecast for 2021 is on the positive side but things could vary a bit, given the seriousness of the ongoing pandemic.
 Here's what could happen in 2021.